-There are official minimum and maximum ‘contribution bases’ for different types of work and qualifications.
-For example, engineers, university graduates and senior management staff have a minimum contribution base (ie. the amount the percentage share is based on) of €1,152.90 per month while administrative assistants have a minimum monthly contribution base of €825.60.
+There are official minimum and maximum contribution bases for different types of work and qualifications.
+For example, engineers, university graduates, and senior management staff have a minimum contribution base of €1,152.90 per month.
+On the other hand, administrative assistants have a minimum monthly contribution base of €825.60.
 There is a maximum contribution base of €3,751.20 per month overall for most workers.

 The standard employee contribution rate is currently 4.7%, 1.55% is unemployment and 0.1% is towards occupational training.
 For detailed figures on contribution bases and rates, see this information from the Spanish Social Security Office.
 Your employer will contribute 23.6% toward your social security.

 The self-employed and social security in Spain

 The self-employed come under a special scheme known as the régimen especial trabajadores autónomos.
-You must pay all of the social security contributions yourself – which means self-employed workers personally pay more than employees’ share – and there is a minimum monthly amount regardless of how much you earn that month.
+You must pay all of the social security contributions yourself; this means self-employed workers personally pay more than employees’ share.
+There is a minimum monthly amount regardless of how much you earn that month.
 This means you need to have arrangements in place to cover this.

 How to apply as self-employed

-You must have a social security number, be registered as self-employed with the Spanish tax office, and register with the Spanish Social Security system using the form TA.0521– you can find your local office here.
-You will need your NIE and passport.
+You must have a social security number, register as self-employed with the Spanish tax office, and register with the Spanish social security system using the form TA.0521.
+Find your local office here.
+To do this, you’ll need your NIE and passport.

-You can also register online but you will need to get an activation code from the TGSS and a digital certificate from a Digital Certificate Registration Office.
-You must keep them informed of any changes.
+You can also register online but you need an activation code from the TGSS and a digital certificate from a Digital Certificate Registration Office.
+Make sure you inform them of any changes.

 The general contribution rate is currently between 26.50% and 29.80%.
 This works out to a monthly payment of at least €250 per month for most freelancers.

-Self-employed workers aged up to 47 years old can choose from contingency contribution bases of between €893.10 and €3,751.20 per month; those aged 48 or over could choose a base between €963.30 and €1.964.70 per month.
-You may be required to have a higher minimum base if you employ others.
+Self-employed workers up to 47 years old can choose from contingency contribution bases of between €893.10 and €3,751.20 per month; those aged 48 or over could choose a base between €963.30 and €1.964.70 per month.
+You may need a higher minimum base if you employ others.